lzap/dejq/README.md

 In-Memory implementation
 ------------------------

 It's a synchronous implementation where a single background goroutine is handing the tasks and enqueue operation blocks until the work is done.
+Also there is not error handling code, when a handler returns an error the library calls `panic` to draw immediate attention.
 At this point it should be pretty obvious, but to be sure: do not use this in production!

 Planned features
 ----------------